 The options vary from organized indoor spas to public outdoor pools who get their waters from miles below the surface.
 No matter where you are staying in Tuscany, you are sure to find hot springs close by.

 Winter Festivals ... and carnival!

 Food and Fun are Good Reasons in Every Season

-Enjoy a treat that only comes out in winter and around the Carnival events in February and March... the "frittelle"!
+Enjoy a treat that only comes out in winter and other fun events in February and March... the "frittelle"!

 Will you be in Tuscany in winter?
 What are you planning to do?